-This report includes the pesticide residues analysed during the year 2022 within the framework of the monitoring and control program for pesticide residues in food.
-These data have been provided by the Health affairs and Public Health services of the regional competent authorities and by the General Sub-directorate of foreign affairs.
+This report includes the pesticide residues analysed during the year 2023 within the framework of the monitoring and control program for pesticide residues in food.
+These data were provided by the Health affairs and Public Health services of the regional competent authorities and by the General Sub-directorate of foreign affairs.